The Same-Day Funding Cutoff Nobody Tells You About

 Three months of bank statements is the standard minimum.
 Six months is required for larger advances or files that are borderline on other criteria.
 Pull six months now so you are not making a second trip to the bank portal after submission.

-Active Advances and What They Mean for Timing
+Active Advances and What They Mean for Same-Day Timing

-Two or more active positions is a different situation.
-Most A and B paper funders will decline a stacked file.
-Some C and D paper funders will fund stacked positions, but at significantly higher factor rates and with more conditions.
-Most MCA contracts contain anti-stacking clauses with penalties of $5,000–$25,000 — funders run UCC-1 searches, and stacking does not go undetected.
+Two or more active positions is a different situation, as many funders will decline a stacked file.
+Some funders will fund stacked positions, but at significantly higher factor rates and with more conditions.
+Most MCA contracts contain anti-stacking clauses, and the breach penalties we typically see land somewhere between $5,000 and $25,000.
+Funders run UCC-1 searches, so stacking does not go undetected.

-If you have any active MCA positions, request a payoff statement from each funder before you submit your application — not after you receive an offer.
+If you have any active MCA positions, request a payoff statement from each funder before you submit your application.
 Call the funder's customer service line and ask for a payoff letter with a date one week out.
 Most funders issue these within one business day, but some take 24–48 hours.
 Waiting until after approval to request them is one of the most common same-day killers for merchants with existing advances.

-Some funders will approve a new advance contingent on payoff of the existing position — net funding, where the new advance pays off the incumbent and the merchant receives the difference.
+Some funders will approve a new advance contingent on payoff of the existing position.
+This would be net funding, where the new advance pays off the incumbent and the merchant receives the difference (a form of MCA consolidation).
 In that case the payoff letter is required before funding can close.
 Even if the new funder does not require payoff as a condition, having the exact remaining balance documented tells you where you actually stand and avoids any back-and-forth over numbers during underwriting.
+If you are already carrying more than one position, our guide to managing multiple MCA positions walks through the math.

 What Your Bank Statements Tell the Underwriter

-Underwriters are not reading your statements — their software is scoring them.
+Underwriters are not reading your statements.
+Their software is scoring them.
 Understanding what that software flags helps you anticipate questions before they become stipulations.
+For the full breakdown of every signal lenders read, see our guide to what lenders look for in your bank statements.

 NSFs and negative balance days